 Climate divisions are regions within a state that are climatically homogenous.
-The National Oceanic and Atmospheric Administration (NOAA) has divided the United States into 359 climate divisions.
-The boundaries of these divisions typically coincide with the county boundaries, except in the western United States, where they are based largely on drainage basins.
+The National Oceanic and boundaries of these divisions typically coincide with the county boundaries, except in the western United States, where they are based largely on drainage basins.
 According to NOAA, New Jersey is made up of three climate divisions: Northern, Southern, and Coastal (NOAA, 2012).
 Figure 5.4-1 shows the climate divisions throughout the United States and Figure 5.4-2 shows the climate divisions of New Jersey.

-Figure 5.4-2 Climate Divisions of New Jersey
+Figure 5.4-1 Climate Divisions of the United States